ngn13/ctorm/docs/app.md

 ```

 ### Setup 404 (all) route
-By default, routes that does not match with any other will be redirected
+By default, requests that does not match with any route will receive a 404 page.
-to a 404 page, you set a custom route for this:
+You can change this behavior by creating a custom handler for these requests:
 ```c
 ctorm_app_all(app, all_route);
 ```
+This handler needs to follow the same route handler structure.

 ### Global locals
 If you want to pass a variable to all the routes and middlewares, you can use global